 In selecting their coursework, students develop an area of specialization, based on the focus of their scholarly work.
-The area of specialization may be defined by a genre, a theoretical approach or methodology, a time period and/or a geographical or linguistic area.
+The area of specialization may be defined by a genre, a theoretical approach or methodology, a time period, and/or a geographical or linguistic area.
 It should be focused, yet broad enough for students to take eight courses relevant to it.
-At least four of the eight courses in the area of specialization must be taken in the Interdisciplinary Theatre Studies Program (the usual number is six).
+At least four of the eight courses in the area of specialization must be taken with ITS Core faculty (the usual number is six).
 Generally, students define an area of specialization only when they are near the completion of course work, and it is possible to reorganize the checklist at that time to reflect the emerging area of specialization.